Give Now

 ccff@dbqfoundation.orgSuccess Story

 After twenty years of building stronger communities, we’re celebrating our history of impact to inspire generosity for a brighter tomorrow in Clayton County.
-Momentum around our initiatives and increasing needs expressed by local nonprofits are a signal that we must now grow our endowment to address challenges today and plan for tomorrow.
+Momentum around our initiatives and increasing needs expressed by local nonprofits were a signal that we needed to grow our endowment to address challenges today and plan for tomorrow.

 Our leadership team, made up of current and former Foundation board members, will make funding decisions through our competitive grant cycle to projects that promote strong, vibrant communities and improve local quality of life.

-Furthermore, as the campaign reaches its fundraising milestones, it will earn $25,000 in cash that can be granted out to spark projects that would not otherwise be possible.
-The Foundation has elected to use the $15,000 cash from the phase one milestone to support the Clayton County Imagination Library as well as area nonprofit child care providers.
+Additionally, as the campaign reached its fundraising milestones, it earned $25,000 in cash from the anonymous donor to grant out to spark projects that would not otherwise be possible.
+The Foundation elected to use the $15,000 cash from the phase one milestone to support the Clayton County Imagination Library as well as area nonprofit child care providers.

 “Through our recent countywide child care assessment, we learned of many challenges and opportunities to support providers,” says Emily Sadewasser, the Foundation’s executive director.
 “We are excited to be able to provide immediate funding to support their important work.”